zephyrproject-rtos/zephyr/boards/arm/stm32f4_disco/doc/stm32f4_disco.rst

 STM32F4DISCOVERY Discovery kit has up to 6 UARTs.
 The Zephyr console output is assigned to UART2.
 Default settings are 115200 8N1.
+Please note that ST-Link Virtual Com Port is not wired to chip serial port.
+In order to enable console output you should use a serial cable and connect it to UART2 pins (PA2/PA3).

 Programming and Debugging